tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-python-quickstart.md

 ## <a name="create-and-initialize-the-application"></a>Az alkalmazás létrehozása és inicializálása

-1. Hozzon létre egy új Python-fájlt a kedvenc IDE vagy szerkesztőben, és adja hozzá a következő importálási utasításokat.
+1. Create a new Python file in your favorite IDE or editor, and add the following import statements.

     ```python
     from azure.cognitiveservices.search.entitysearch import EntitySearchAPI